searchivarius/long_doc_rank_model_analysis/README.md

 All the models except neural Model 1 (which we were not able to release due to patenting/licensing issues) are implemented in our [FlexNeuART framework](https://github.com/oaqa/FlexNeuART/tree/pypi2021).
-**Importantly** that currently it all sits in a special branch `pypi2021`, rather the main branch!
+**Importantly** please, use a special branch `pypi2021`, rather the main branch!
 One has to compile and install this branch locally rather than from `pypi`.

 *Note on dependencies:* there is currently some issue